 With Medicalchain we the users can also benefit from the value our data brings to companies and their research.
 Medicalchain connects the patients with various research institutions who want to use their data to further their research, and willing to pay the individuals for it in a health data marketplace.

 Patientory is a service that allows users to safely store medical reports and data on the blockchain and in an ready to use the app.
 The app can also be used to track movements and your workouts and get real-time updates and information about your health.

 It’s a great tool to encourage the users to be more aware of their health, get control of their own data and combine it with added training and workout features.

 Patientory and IrisGuard collaborates for ID services

-The two announced on earlier this week to develop a solution together using IrisGuard’s proprietary EyePay technology together with Patientory’s blockchain enabled service, making patient identification more secure, increased accuracy and more scalable.
+The two announced earlier this week to develop a solution together using IrisGuard’s proprietary EyePay technology together with Patientory’s blockchain-enabled service, making patient identification more secure, increased accuracy and more scalable.
 Statistics done in this field shows that up to 20% of patient records today are not matched accurately within the same healthcare system.
 Showing how big this problem is.